black-and-white photograph shows a chubby little boy wearing a “Leave

 “I wonder if your dad ever took Blondie down to Port

 have.
-After all, Hipp had hauled Blondie to New York City to be on the Garry
+After all, Hipp had hauled Blondie to New York City to be on

-I did some online research and soon found the answer to my question.
+Back in Austin, I did some online research and soon found the answer

-July 25, 1957, an Associated Press story said that Hipp and fellow
+On July 25, 1957, an Associated Press story said that Hipp and fellow

 intended to enter five-year-old Blondie the lion in the TIFT’s children’s

 in 1962.
 The boy recovered, but still bears the scars of the attack.